CZS Wildcard: Programme to encourage unconventional ideas

 Goals

-The application must describe an unconventional and interdisciplinary research project in natural sciences, life sciences and/or engineering sciences (STEM fields) that will be pursued during the funding period.
-Projects that are at a very early stage of deliberation, without the usual preliminary work, are also expressly welcome.
-If the project does not achieve the expected goals, its results also lead to knowledge discovery.
-Therefore, failure for reasons of content is impossible.
+The CZS wants to push unconventional and bold interdisciplinary research projects in natural sciences, life sciences and/or engineering sciences (STEM fields).
+If the project does not achieve the expected objectives, these results will also lead to a gain in knowledge.
+Failure for reasons of content is therefore not possible.

 What are the application requirement specifications?